raghurama123/CompChemToolBox/README.md

 # CompChemToolBox
 The repository collects short codes used in our group for various miscellaneous #compchem tasks.
 As time permits, I will add more notes in the wiki tab of this repository.
+Some details for each code are as follows.

 ## OBMINIMIZE
 Some versions of `obminimize` cannot handle multiple XYZs in a file and results in unwanted effects.
 See the following thread for some discussions on these.